Georgios Lanaris: Return to Veria

 As he reached the age of thirty-two, Lanaris had few options.
 After resolving his issue with Arvanitidis, Lanaris returned home to Veria, who was back in Gamma Ethniki for the 2009–2010 season.
 There he finally returned to form and regained his spot in the main squad, scoring five times in fourteen appearances and helping to lead Veria to the Gamma Ethniki championship and promotion to Football League.

 In the season that followed, Lanaris played another thirteen matches in Football League as the club was saved from relegation.
-The 2011–2012 season would be his last as a football player, but he left on a high note as he made seventeen appearances to help lead Veria to a second-place finish and a return to Superleague.
+The 2011–2012 season would be his last as a football player, but he left on a high note as he made seventeen appearances to help lead Veria to a second-place finish and a return to Super League.
 It would be Lanaris's final act as a player for the club to which he had dedicated his life back in 2004.